BDC Hamburger Icon

 1. Cold weather makes people want to stay indoors and shop online.

 Cold, dreary, gray weather tends to keep people indoors.
 However, this doesn’t mean they’re not spending money.
 Being stuck indoors can be prime time for online shopping.
-Consumers have access to their mobile devices and computers when they’re stuck inside, and online shopping during these periods tends to spike.
+Consumers can easily access mobile devices and computers when they’re stuck inside and online shopping during these periods tends to spike.

 Here are some explanations for this behavior:

-• Consumers have time to shop online.
-When shoppers are forced to stay indoors, they have the time to explore online purchases of items they may have been considering for a while.
+• Consumers have time to shop online: When shoppers are forced to stay indoors, they have time to explore online purchases of items they may have been considering for a while.

-• Online shopping is a cure for boredom.
-Bored consumers may seek out a little retail therapy online.
-“When the weather is bad, people tend to stay indoors and get bored,” said Harry Turner, founder of The Sovereign Investor.
-“Boredom is a major trigger for online shopping, so bad weather can actually lead to an increase in online buying behavior.”
+• Online shopping is a cure for boredom: Bored consumers may seek out a little retail therapy online.
+“When the weather is bad, people tend to stay indoors and get bored,” noted Harry Turner, founder of The Sovereign Investor.
+“Boredom is a major trigger for online shopping, so bad weather can lead to an increase in online buying behavior.”

 2. Consumers may stock up on specific items for the winter.

-An early winter event, such as a snowstorm in October, immediately affects consumers, causing them to think about the holiday shopping season.
+An early winter event, such as a snowstorm in October, immediately affects consumers, causing them to think about the upcoming holiday shopping season.
+[Related article: 13 Marketing Strategies That Will Boost Your Holiday Sales]

 Unusually cold weather also may prompt consumer panic, causing people to spend more money earlier than they typically would.